COVID Vaccination Record Available with QR Code

-Saskatchewan citizens with a MySaskHealthRecord account at eHealth Saskatchewan are now able to view their COVID-19 vaccination record in a new format that includes a QR (Quick Response) code.
+Saskatchewan residents with a MySaskHealthRecord account at eHealth Saskatchewan are able to view their COVID-19 vaccination record in a format that includes a QR (Quick Response) code.
 Information is available about adding your immunization information to your Saskatchewan health record if you have been vaccinated outside of the province, or if your immunization information is missing.
 Information is available for out of province residents (including Lloydminster) who received vaccination in Saskatchewan.

 It can be downloaded/saved, printed and viewed on mobile devices.